 Criteria sets contain the list of symptoms for each disorder, and how many symptoms are usually required for a diagnosis.
-The DSM-IV criteria list for unipolar depression (otherwise known as Major depression) contains 9 items: to be diagnosed requires experiencing 5 of them, which has to include either the first or second on the list.
+The DSM-IV criteria list for unipolar depression (otherwise known as Major depression) contains 9 items:a diagnosis requires someone to show at least 5 criteria, and they must show either the first or second criteria.
+(Some conditions have specific essential criteria, while other conditions are solely diagnosed by the number of symptoms).
 Severity is based on both how many individual symptoms are present, and their overall impact on the patients life.

 - Time limits- a patient needs to have symptoms of Generalised Anxiety Disorder for six months before it can be officially diagnosed.

-- Age limits for symptom appearance- ADD can be diagnosed at any age, but some symptoms have to be noticeable before age 7.
+- Age limits for symptom appearance- ADD can be diagnosed at any age, but some symptoms have to have been noticeable before age 7.
 If all symptoms only appear in adulthood/ late adolescence, it cannot be diagnosed as ADD.